coky-t/owasp-istg-ja/Document/src/02_framework/methodology.md

 ![image](../img/Component_Overview.png)

-### Structure of Test Cases
+### テストケースの構造

 Each individual test case, which is represented by a leaf node, is divided into the following sections:

--   **Requirements:** The requirements section will define which physical and authorization access levels are required to carry out the test case.
+-   **必要条件 (Requirements):** The requirements section will define which physical and authorization access levels are required to carry out the test case.
 Since these requirements also depend on the given test conditions, e.g., the specific implementation of the target device and its operational environment, a range of access levels might be defined which apply to the test case in general.

--   **Summary:** The summary section includes an overall description of the security issue, which the test case is based on.
+-   **要旨 (Summary):** The summary section includes an overall description of the security issue, which the test case is based on.

--   **Test Objectives:** In the test objectives section, a list of checks that the tester has to perform is given.
+-   **テスト目的 (Test Objectives):** In the test objectives section, a list of checks that the tester has to perform is given.
 By performing these checks, the tester can determine whether the device is affected by the security issue described in the summary.

--   **Remediation:** The remediation section comprises recommendations regarding potential measures that can be applied to solve the security issue.
+-   **対応策 (Remediation):** The remediation section comprises recommendations regarding potential measures that can be applied to solve the security issue.
 However, these recommendations are only rough suggestions.
 It is the responsibility of the manufacturer/operator to derive detailed measures in regards of the device implementation.